 The one-year Infectious Disease Host Defense Fellowship provides additional training and expertise in the comprehensive management of infections in immunocompromised children.

-The Pediatric Infectious Diseases Fellowship prepares fellows to become competent pediatric infectious disease clinicians and capable bench and/or clinical researchers.
+The Pediatric Infectious Diseases Fellowship prepares pediatric-trained physicians to become competent infectious disease clinicians and capable bench and/or clinical researchers.

 The Neonatal and Infant Feeding Disorders Fellowship is a one year, advanced program targeted to understanding the mechanisms of developmental gastrointestinal motility and neonatal and infant feeding disorders.

 The Neonatal-Perinatal Medicine Fellowship provides fellows with exceptional training in the areas of clinical care, research and academic scholarship with the goal of preparing them for successful careers in academic neonatology.